with-code-example/golang-with-code-example/content/blog/performance-optimization-in-golang.md

 ---
-title: 'Performance Optimization in Golang'
+title: "Performance Optimization in Golang"
-subtitle: 'In Golang, memory management is handled by the built-in garbage collector, which automates memory allocation and deallocation.'
+subtitle: "In Golang, memory management is handled by the built-in garbage collector, which automates memory allocation and deallocation."
-description: ''
+description: ""
 slug: performance-optimization-in-golang
 tags: ['golang', 'golang-best-practices']
 date: 2023-08-13